 Teaching your kids to drive safely may be one of the most important lessons you ever pass on to them.
 I do nothing but injury law, so I see injuries from car and truck accidents literally every single day.
 Driving is the most dangerous thing we do, much more so than flying or even tornadoes and earthquakes.
 In fact, traffic accidents kill more than all natural disasters combined.
 Here are five critical things to stress with your kids.

 1. SLOW DOWN!
 Between the ages of 16 – 24, you know that insurance is outrageous.
 This is because this period is the most dangerous time for drivers, though boys are twice as likely to die by accident than females.
-It is risky behavior, like texting, speeding, and illegal passing, that kills.
+It is risky behavior, like texting, caught going 80 MPH, and illegal passing, that kills.
 Tell them, “Any risky moves seen by anyone, and the car will be sold.”
 Then do it.
 You are the parent, not the friend!

 2. NOT EVEN A SIP!
 For drivers 21 – 44, alcohol plays a role in almost 50% of all fatalities!
 Teach your kids to drive a stick in case they get stuck somewhere with a drinker.
 Tell them, not only are you likely to kill a friend drinking and driving, but you also get a felony conviction, never get to own guns or vote, have to go to jail and your family likely loses their house.
 All that for a beer or a buzz is just crazy!